-Question: In investment terms is it better to buy a Rolex than another luxury watch brand?
+Is a Rolex watch a better investment than another luxury watch brand?

 All watches, from a £10 watch at Victoria station to a Patek Phillipe have their relative benefits (affordability being the obvious one in this case).
 So it depends what your objectives are for owning a watch.
-If it is about the value you will get when selling your watch, then as with many products, recognition combined with uniqueness and thus value goes a long way.
+If it is about the value you will get when value you will get when sell a watch, then as with many products, recognition combined with uniqueness and thus value goes a long way.
 And perhaps what is most important is that Rolex watches obviously have great recognition in many markets outside the main watch market’s inner circle.

 This graph produced by A Blog to Watch would indicate that the price of the Rolex Submariner has shot up over the years compared to inflation.
 However as they explain it doesn’t include changes in purchasing power, fluctuation in the cost of materials or advancements in the technology used in the watch.